 Aside from more traditional junket interviews, we were lucky enough to have the opportunity to take rising star Charlie Rowe, who played Ray Williams - the man who discovered Elton John - across London for studio visits.
 As a fashionable young actor with some impressive projects behind him already, Charlie was the perfect candidate for a profile piece and photoshoot with male lifestyle outlet Fashion Beans.
 We also engaged a youth-focused audience with a fun interview at the ASOS studio for their Instagram series ‘Haul or Nothing’, which sees celebrity guests unpack an ASOS parcel containing their chosen outfit whilst discussing their current project.

-Working on this campaign was a memorable experience for the entire team and we were so honoured to be a part of this, award-winning, vibrant and extraordinary film.
+Working on this campaign and being able to offer our digital PR services was a memorable experience for the entire team and we were so honoured to be a part of this, award-winning, vibrant and extraordinary film.